calidae/normandy-css/docs/reference/utilities/flexbox.md

 ## Flex, Grow and Shrink

-<br> Utilities for controlling how flex items grow and shrink.
+Utilities for controlling how flex items grow and shrink.

 | Class          | Property                  |
 | -------------- | ------------------------- |